abhishek1235/archetypes/backbase-portalserver-archetype/README.md

 # Archetype backbase-portalserver-archetype

-Version **5.4.2.2**
+Version **5.5.0.0**

 ##Overview
 A blank Maven archetype for the Backbase Portal Foundation.
-This archetype contains integrated Mashup Services and Targeting (deafult configuration) with all necessery configuration files already pre-configured.
+This archetype contains integrated Mashup Services and Targeting (default configuration) with all necessery configuration files already pre-configured.

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.

 H2 is the default database.
-Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/doc-center/manuals/portal/inst_inst_cose.html#inst_inst_cs_database).
+Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/resources/documentation/portal/inst_data.html).

 Mashup Services are pre-configured together with example RSS pipe.